robamu/rtems-demo/README.md

 Just a personal test repository to get familiar with RTEMS.
 Assumes that the RTEMS tool suite and the BSP for the targets have already been built.
-If this is not the case, [use](https://github.com/rmspacefish/rtems-tools) to build them.
+If this is not the case, [you should build them first](https://github.com/rmspacefish/rtems-tools).
+This repostiory shows how to build simple applications with `waf` or `CMake`.

 There is a small helper file I use to configure the system path called `path_setter_v<VersionNumber>` .